 The Reel West Society is working closely with Colorado Public Television, a PBS affiliate and production partner with filmmaker Jay Kriss and Backdrop America Pictures, to bring these stories to millions of Americans.

 Kriss shared some of these unique stories in his 2012 film, HARVESTING THE HIGH PLAINS.
 Viewed by an audience of over 10 million, this film about farming in the midst of the Dust Bowl received 7 major awards.
 “By listening to and sharing the voices of the past,” comments Kriss, “viewers can find an abiding faith in our human spirit and honor the remarkable role that many played in our progress.”

 “At first glance, a narrower look at the Dust Bowl era, HARVESTING is, in the end, more multi-dimensional than Burn’s one-note, yet longer, DUST BOWL.
 The Dust Bowl crisis of the 1930s did not occur within a historical vacuum.
 Despite its brevity, lower budget, and focus on one large wheat operation, HARVESTING manages to illuminate a slice of Dust Bowl history while not excluding agricultural history.
 It is, in my comparative view, the best Dust Bowl film of 2013 and provides an alternate choice to Burns’s more famous effort.” ~ J. Courtwright, History Journal, Spring Issue, 2014

 current film projects

-The Reel West Society has three films in production for release in 2016:
+The Reel West Society currently has these films in production:

 In addition to the broadcast films themselves, compelling educational materials and programs will be developed to compliment each film’s subject.
 These materials can be used in schools throughout the country.